Rejuvenating Transatlantic Dialogue from the Bottom-Up

 Dr. Maria Skóra

-Maria Skóra was the head of the International Dialogue program area of Das Progressive Zentrum.
+Maria Skóra is a Research Associate at the Institut für Europäische Politik and a policy fellow at Das Progressive Zentrum.
+Previously, she was head of the International Dialogue program at Das Progressive Zentrum.
 She holds a master's degree in sociology and a PhD in economics.
-2018 Alumna of the Young Leaders Program of the Aspen Institute Central Europe in Prague.
+2018 Alumna of the Young Leaders Program at the Aspen Institute Central Europe in Prague.
 2019 Visiting Fellow at the German Marshall Fund of the United States and AICGS, Johns Hopkins University in Washington, DC.

 At Das Progressive Zentrum, Diego was a Project Manager and primarily coordinated the annual Progressive Governance Summit and the New Urban Progress transatlantic dialogue.
 Diego is also currently the Get-Out-the-Vote Coordinator for Europe, Middle East, and Africa for Democrats Abroad.
 Before that role he was Chair of Democrats Abroad Berlin and also a Bernie Sanders Delegate to the 2020 Democratic National Convention.